daormar/debasher/doc/design_doc_resident.md

     whatever loses a marker, be it a message read from a FIFO and not yet written to the input log, or a FIFO destroyed with both its endpoints down (see the Contract's limits).
-  - A node that crashes between capturing and closing a round forgets it.
+  - **A node that crashes between capturing and closing an ordinary round forgets it, and recovers cleanly: confirmed with a real `debasher_exec` run on 2026-09-22 by the chaos test's open-round piece** (see "Acceptance").
 On coming back it has no round open, and the markers that arrive later open it again, capture at another position and forward another marker.
-A repeated marker is harmless downstream, but the two captures are not the same instant, so the checkpoints of that epoch do not form a consistent cut, which matters for a global rollback and not for localized recovery.
+A repeated marker is harmless downstream, but the two captures are not the same instant, so the checkpoints of that epoch do not form a consistent cut, which matters for a global rollback and not for localized recovery (reasoned, not run: the chaos test's own criterion does not check for a consistent cut, only for the trace).
-    Reasoned, not run.
-  - A crash during a halt can leave the program half halted.
-The nodes that saved their checkpoint for the halt finish with code 0 and count as done for the `Supervisor`; the node that came back runs on from an earlier checkpoint with no round open, and nobody sends it another `shutdown`.
-Reasoned, not run.
+  - **A crash during a halt can leave the program permanently half halted: confirmed, moved to the Contract's Conformance status** (see "A crash during a halt can leave the program permanently half-halted" above), since it is a real gap, not just a loose end.

-  Candidate mechanisms, none designed: a time limit at the initiators after which an open round is abandoned (it heals the loss of a marker whatever its cause), re-sending on recovery the marker of the epoch that the node restores (a marker of a round that is already over is ignored), and a rule for the halt.
+  Candidate mechanisms, none designed: a time limit at the initiators after which an open round is abandoned (it heals the loss of a marker whatever its cause), re-sending on recovery the marker of the epoch that the node restores (a marker of a round that is already over is ignored), and a rule for the halt (see the Conformance status entry's own third candidate, which folds the halt case into the ordinary-round one instead of giving it its own rule).
 - **`debasher_stop`, `debasher_status` and `debasher_stats` did not see a
   resident program launched without `--sched BUILTIN`: fixed on 2026-09-20, for every program.** Found with real runs: `debasher_exec` forced the built-in